Or how to get motivated by enjoying yourself…

 We’ve studied many, many productivity concepts and tools and deleted many an app that promises to make the day feel like we’re appearing in Limitless, but what’s become apparent is that in order to be your most productive, ask yourself this question: “Is this fun to do?”.

 We need to alter our perception of what productivity is.
 If you wake up tomorrow and feel like binge watching a Netflix series, and that’s what you want to do, then that’s not a wasted day.
 You’ve spent your day doing exactly what you planned to do.
 Go with the flow.
 This is especially important if you work for yourself.
 If you force yourself to work on a project you hate for nine hours a day, it quickly goes from something you were excited about, to an unbearable chore.

 The age-old saying about ‘doing what you love’ still reigns true, but we’ve progressed from that now.
 Learning to enjoy your work and learning to be fulfilled by doing what you want to do, when you want to do it is important.

 Let us share the secret of productivity with you – which as a user or potential user of Areaworks you might have already worked out.
 It simply comes down to enjoying what you do.

 Maximising productivity and efficiency is important to our members, and something we try and assist with within our coworking offices in London.
 Read our past blogs on how to increase efficiency to meet deadlines and the impact your working space has on productivity.
-To join our Areaworks family book a tour to come see one of our spaces in Hackney, Manor House or Colindale (which is opening soon!).
+To join our Areaworks family book a tour to come see one of our spaces.